bigfix/developer.bigfix.com/site/pages/relevance/guide/session/htmlinspectors.md

 returns: `&lt;h1&gt;Heading&lt;/h1&gt;`

-If you actually want HTML code to be output you can use an indexed HTML command such as:
+If you actually want HTML code to be output, you can use an indexed HTML command such as:

 ```relevance
 html "<h1>Heading</h1>"